Wastewater treatment plant parameters

 Dissolved oxygen

-To maintain life in an aquatic environment, it is essential to maintain a sufficient level of oxygen.
+To sustain life in an aquatic environment, it is essential to maintain a sufficient oxygen level.
 Indeed, this last one is part of one of the necessary parameters for the continuity of life and its evolution.
 It is essential for photosynthesis and the alteration of organic components.

-The more the water is exposed to the air, the more it is stirred, and the more it is supersaturated with oxygen.
+The more the water is exposed to open air, the more it is agitated, and the more it becomes supersaturated with oxygen.
 However, when there is an excess of soluble organic matter, it is considered undersaturated.
 Indeed, these organic materials serve as food for many micro-organisms.
-These micro-organisms consume a lot of oxygen to develop and degrade this pollution.
-This explains the lack of oxygen in the wastewater.
+These microorganisms consume a lot of oxygen to grow and degrade this pollution.
+This is notably what explains the lack of oxygen in wastewater.
 The temperature also affects this parameter.
-The colder it is, the more oxygen is soluble in water.
+The colder it is, the more soluble oxygen is in water.

 In general, it is the analysis of the dissolved oxygen concentration.
 It is measured with an oxymeter.